kajananchinniah/Gameboy-Emulator/README.md

   - High level tutorial for writing a gameboy emulator that I used when I was stuck and wanted another perspective on details of things
 - Random NES website: http://archive.nes.science/nesdev-forums/f20/t15944.xhtmlhttp://archive.nes.science/nesdev-forums/f20/t15944.xhtml
-  - Contains an explanation + implementation of DAA instruction that I used
+  - Contains an explanation of DAA + implementation of DAA instruction that I copied for my DAA instruction
 - Eric's blog: https://ehaskins.com/2018-01-30%20Z80%20DAA/
-  - Contains an explanation (more detailed) + implementation of DAA instruction
+  - Contains an explanation of both what BCD is & what DAA is (more detailed) + implementation of DAA instruction